 Information such as a customers’ previous purchases, items added to the basket, abandoned items and page views all mean you can better tailor product recommendations to cross-sell and up-sell items.

-Luxury watch brand, Abbott Lyon, send their customers personalised monthly reward reminders right to their inbox.
-These emails show customers the points they have waiting for them, how many they earned in the last month and some personalised rewards they could redeem the points on.
+Lingerie brand, Lively, send their customers personalised emails right into their inbox when their points are about to expire.
+These emails show customers the points they need to use, when they’re going to expire and some personalised rewards they could redeem the points on.

 In a world where we open up Instagram and start scrolling while standing in line for the bus, it’s not surprising that many consumers – particularly millennials and Gen Zers – share a lot of their lives on social media.

 However, we’ve become jaded with influencers peddling teeth-whitening products and diet teas and view their endorsements with scepticism, sure that some kind of cash-for-product placement exchange has taken place behind the scenes.